alod83/AIED2025/README.md

 If you use these materials in your research, please cite our work as follows:

 ```
-[Your citation information, to be added post-publication]
+[Citation information, to be added post-publication]
 ```

 ## License